storj/docs/app/learn/concepts/access/encryption-and-keys/page.md

 ### Allowing Decryption for Shared Access to Objects

-The first part of this documentation explains how Access Grants work when access to objects stored on the Storj DCS Platform is to be shared between applications.
+The first part of this documentation explains how Access Grants work when access to objects stored on the Storj Platform is to be shared between applications.
 Encryption keys work in a very similar way.

 ### Encryption Management Encoded into the Access Grant

 Each Access Grant has an Encryption Passphrase that is configured when the Access Grant is initially created.
-This Encryption Passphrase is used to encrypt all objects and metadata stored on Storj DCS.
+This Encryption Passphrase is used to encrypt all objects and metadata stored on Storj.
 When a child Restricted Access Grant is created, two things happen:

 1. A restricted API Key is created inside of the new child Restricted Access Grant with a caveat that includes the restrictions in the API Key